 Reclaiming the Uncolonized Mind in the Age of AI

 Once upon a time, identity was shaped slowly, carved by the steady hands of time and geography.
 A village knew your grandfather.
 A river knew your footsteps.
+That world — tactile, rooted, and witnessed — is the one I inherited.

 Today, a recommendation engine knows you better than your neighbor.